SSH with Kubernetes: Making Permissions Follow Dynamic Workloads.

 # Save it as dba.yaml kind: role version: v1 metadata: name: dba spec: # Admins can SSH as root into machines logins: [root] # Only admins can SSH into any instances labeled with 'db-maser' role: node_labels: 'role': 'db-master'

 dba role will be able to SSH into servers with

 In this post you have learned how to collect Kubernetes labels for your nodes and report them into a Teleport Cluster, allowing you to SSH into the nodes using their labels instead of host names.

 Additionally, you leanred how to restrict SSH access to your servers to specific users based on its nodes’ Kubernetes labels.

 The end setup looks a bit clunky due to the need to implement an external label-reporting command but that’s because Teleport is implemented without hard dependencies on Kubernetes and it’s designed to work with any external infrastructure labeling scheme (like AWS).

-For a more seamless integration, we have a commercial Kubernetes distribution called Telekube which tightly integrates Teleport SSH with Kubernetes, among other things, which you may want to check out.
+For a more seamless integration, we have a CNCF certified Kubernetes distribution called Gravity which tightly integrates Teleport SSH underneath Kubernetes, among other things, which you may want to check out.

 Subscribe to our newsletter to get articles and product updates.